sebastienjj/reverse-engineer/README.md

 <h3> Framework </h3>
 Bootstrap

-<h3> Here are some of the NPM Dependencies we've Installed in our VS-CODE.
+<h3> Here are some of the NPM Dependencies we've Installed in our VS-CODE.  </h3>
-dependencies: </h3>

     "bcryptjs": "^2.4.3",
     "bootstrap": "^5.1.3",